sergiospagnuolo/pollingBR/vignettes/Introduction_pollingBR.md

 senate_south_2010 <- senator(2010, state = c("RS", "SC", "PR"))
 ```

 * The `type` argument designates the type of response the estimate corresponds to: spontaneous (1), stimulated (2) or rejection (3).
-Default returns estimates for all three possibilites (usually, results reported by the Brazilian media are from *stimulated* responses).
+Default (`type = c(1, 2, 3)`) returns estimates for all three possibilites (usually, results reported by the Brazilian media are from *stimulated* responses). _Stimulated_ responses are those in which voters are asked to choose from a list of candidates; _spontaneous_ are those in which voters answer without getting any information from the interviewer on candidates' names; (3) _rejection_ are answers on a candidate's rejection (and not vote intention).
 The user can specify only one or more possibilities of responses.

 ```{r, message=FALSE}
 # Obtem dados de respostas espontaneas e estimuladas para pesquisas para o senado em SP no ano de 2006